acidonper/red-hat-ocp-multi-cluster-connection/README.md

-# Openshift Cluster Interconnection via Submariner
+# Red Hat Openshift Multi Clusters Connection through Submariner

 This repository tries to collect the required information to install a couple of Openshift clusters in AWS and connect them through Submariner.